Network Membership & Discovery

 Joining the Network

-When a compute agent starts, it attempts to join the network.
+When a Physical Node (PNode) starts, it attempts to join the network.

 The join process consists of:

-- Obtaining one or more initial peer addresses (bootstrap)
+- Obtaining one or more initial peer or orchestrator addresses (bootstrap)

 Joining does not imply trust, commitment, or permanence.